-The FMA has regular contact with NZICA regarding its regulatory functions, through our Audit and Market Infrastructure teams.
+The FMA has regular contact with NZICA regarding its regulatory functions, through our Audit and Frontline Regulators teams.
 When required, we communicate early about our expectations, rather than waiting until the end of a review period.
-As noted in this report, we will be engaging further in the upcoming year to finalise protocols for complaints and referrals of a disciplinary nature.
+There is continuing focus on the enhancement of protocols for complaints and referrals of a disciplinary nature.